 Scholarships – AER provides two scholarships to students who are legally blind and are studying for a career in the field of services to the blind or visually impaired.
 The AER Ferrell scholarships are named in honor of William and Dorothy Ferrell.
 They are awarded in the even number years.

-AER Organization Membership
+AER Corporate Membership

-While the majority of AER members are individual professionals, organization membership is growing in importance to the association.
-AER offers organization members a way to reach industry decision makers and individuals who are on the front line in serving those who are blind and visually impaired.
+While the majority of AER members are individual professionals, corporate membership is growing in importance to the association.
+AER offers corporate members a way to reach industry decision makers and individuals who are on the front line in serving those who are blind and visually impaired.
 These vision professionals represent schools, agencies, associations, businesses, and individual providers of services.
 Members are primarily located in the U.S. and Canada, with more than 10 other countries represented.

-Organization Member Benefits Include:
+Corporate Member Benefits Include: